JadenFicklin/web-sprint-challenge-javascript-fundamentals/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the sprint challenge.

 ## Introduction

 The index.js file contains all of your challenges.
 Please review it in full before answering the questions.
 If you complete the stretch goals please leave them in your file but commented out so that they do not affect the MVP tasks

 In meeting the minimum viable product (MVP) specifications listed below, you should have all tests passing.
 You can console.log to check your work and ensure you are submitting the correct results

 ### Commits

 Set up codegrade early and commit your code regularly and meaningfully.

 ## Interview Questions

 ### (please edit this file and write your answer below each question.)

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+   -.map will create a new array while not changing the original array.
+   -example: if you wanted to return the square root of all the numbers in an array.
+   -.reduce will return a signle value based off of the accumulated values from the array.
+   -example: if you wanted to return the sum of multiple values.
+   .filter will make a new array from the original array but will only pass items that pass a test which you make the specifications for.
+   -example: if you wanted to return only words that had a letter length of 3 or more.

 2. Explain the difference between a callback and a higher order function.

+   a callback is when you place a function in the argument which will then run an action. whereas higher order functions like .reduce, .map, and .filter will take another function as an argument and then return a function to its caller.

 3. Explain what a closure is.

+   a closure lets you access the outer function's scope from the inside function.

 4. Describe the four principles of the 'this' keyword.

+   Implicit binding - This is the most common rule and only applies to objects with methods.
+When the function is invoked look to the left of the dot thats what this refers to.
+   Explicit binding - This will pass it as an argument.
+You can .call which will immediately invoke the function and pass in arguements 1 by 1, .apply which will immediately invoke the function and will pass in your arguemtns as an array, .bind which will not immediately invoke the function and will instead return a brand new function that can be invoked later.
+   New binding - used when you want it returned as an object and it's useful when you want your document to look more organized. no return needed.
+   Window binding - when none of the other rules apply, this will return the window or global object in node or undefined in strict mode.

 5. Why do we need super() in an extended class?

+   you need super() to access the parents properties/methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Set up Project

 Using VSCode and Command Line:

 1. Fork the repo
 2. Clone your forked version of the repo